xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 can be connected.

-To use `gdbserver`, either run it from an interactive shell in the container environment, or add it to your game's command-line:
+To use `gdbserver`, either run it from an interactive shell in the container environment, or add it to your game's command-line.

+<details><summary>Example for non-Steam games</summary>

 ```
 $ cd /builds/my-game